Bioethics: Animal bioethics

-Ethical issues in gene therapy
+Animal bioethics is the study of animal-human dynamics, and how animals should be treated by humans.
+In a scientific framework, ethical issues of consideration include animal testing and eponymous taxonomy (the ethics of naming species after people).
+Biologists W. M. S. Russell and R. L. Burch developed the “3 R’s”, a set of 3 guidelines outlining recommended procedures to promote animal respect and reduce the amount of animals used in scientific research.
+They include determining alternatives to animal use (replacement), minimizing the number of animals used (reduction), and mitigating animal suffering if they are used in research (refinement).

+Eponymous taxonomy

+Taxonomy is the classification of animals in biological disciplines.
+Some species such as Aleiodes gaga are named after real people, which can be controversial, as in the case of Anophthalmus hitleri, a species of beetle hunted to endangerment by Nazi memorabilia collectors.
+Critics of eponymic naming conventions such as Guedes et al. argue that eponymous taxonomy is a form of scientific colonization because scientists from colonizing nations often had a stake in naming species native to countries in the Global South.
+Supporters of eponymous taxa argue that “famous” taxonomies are important for conservation efforts, as species of interest would be brought to public attention.

+Gene therapy ethics

 Gene therapy involves ethics, because scientists are making changes to genes, the building blocks of the human body.
 Currently, therapeutic gene therapy is available to treat specific genetic disorders by editing cells in specific body parts.
 For example, gene therapy can treat hematopoietic disease.
 There is also a controversial gene therapy called "germline gene therapy", in which genes in a sperm or egg can be edited to prevent genetic disorder in the future generation.
 It is unknown how this type of gene therapy affects long-term human development.
 In the United States, federal funding cannot be used to research germline gene therapy.

-The ethical challenges in gene therapy for rare childhood diseases underscore the complexity of initiating trials, determining dosage levels, and involving affected families.
-With over a third of gene therapies targeting rare, genetic, pediatric-onset, and life-limiting diseases, fair participant selection and transparent engagement with patient communities become crucial ethical considerations.
-Another concern involves the use of virus-derived vectors for gene transfer, raising safety and hereditary implications.
-Additionally, the ethical dilemma in gene therapy explores the potential harms of human enhancement, particularly regarding the birth of disabled individuals.
-Addressing these challenges is vital for responsible development, application, and equitable access to gene therapies.
-The experience with human growth hormone further illustrates the blurred lines between therapy and enhancement, emphasizing the importance of ethical considerations in balancing therapeutic benefits and potential enhancements, especially in the rapidly advancing field of genomic medicine.
-As gene therapies progress towards FDA approval, collaboration with clinical genetics providers becomes essential to navigate the ethical complexities of this new era in medicine.